-We are working with English Heritage on their 'Time Travellers Go..' events over the summer.
-The Spectrum team have been at Audley End in Essex and Down House in Kent.
+We had a wonderful summer with English Heritage on their 'Time Travellers Go..' events over the summer.
+The Spectrum team were at Audley End in Essex and Down House in Kent.
 And we are delighted to have been invited back in 2015!

 Darwin as played by Jonathan Niton